micahcowan/a2spinner/README.md

 To use with ProDOS, use CiderPress or ProDOS/DOS conversion utilities to copy `SPINNER` to a ProDOS disk, and then from within ProDOS, do a `BLOAD SPINNER` followed by `IN#A$300`.

+## Notes on building

+To build via the Makefile, you'll need cc65 installed, and also **deater**'s [dos33fsprogs](https://github.com/deater/dos33fsprogs).
+Note that **deater**'s repo contains many, many more things than you need for building this project - only the bits in `utils/dos33fs-utils` and `utils/asoft_basic-utils` are needed.
+You can go into those dirs and build them individually (and then place them somewhere on your path, so my Makefile will find them!).